zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <tr><td>enabled</td>
 <td><p>Sets to enable the local video:</p>
 <div><ul>
-<li>YES: Enable the local video (default)</li>
+<li>YES: (Default) Enable the local video.</li>
 <li>NO: Disable the local video.
 Once the local video is disabled, the remote users can no longer receive the video stream of this user, while this user can still receive the video streams of other remote users.
-When set to NO, this method does not require a local camera.</li>
+When <code>enabled</code> is set as <code>NO</code>, this method does not require a local camera.</li>
 </ul>
 </div>
 </td>
 </tr>
 <tr><td>Return value</td>
 <td><ul>
-<li>0: Method call succeeded</li>
+<li>0: Success.</li>
-<li>&lt; 0: Method call failed</li>
+<li>&lt; 0: Failure.</li>
 </ul>
 </td>
 </tr>
 </tbody>
 </table>

-> This method sets to enable/disable the internal engine, and still works after `leaveChannel` is called.
+> This method enables/disables the internal engine and still works after you call the `leaveChannel` method.

-#### Set the Video Profile (setVideoProfile)
+#### Sets the Video Profile (setVideoProfile)

-> This method has been deprecated.
-If you hope to set the video encoder profile, Agora recommends using `setVideoEncoderConfiguration`.
+> This method is deprecated.
+To set the video encoder profile, Agora recommends calling the `setVideoEncoderConfiguration` method.

 ```
 - (int)setVideoProfile:(AgoraVideoProfile)profile
     swapWidthAndHeight:(BOOL)swapWidthAndHeight;
 ```

 This method sets the video encoding profile.
-If the user does not need to set the video encoding profile after joining the channel, Agora recommends calling this method before `enableVideo` to minimize the time delay in receiving the first video frame.
+If the user does not need to set the video encoding profile after joining the channel, Agora recommends calling this method before calling the `enableVideo` method to minimize the time delay in receiving the first video frame.

 <table>
 <colgroup>